I’m nervous. What if I mess something up?

 Plants are easy to move around—all it takes is a shovel or trowel to move most plants.
 Dig deep enough to scoop up as much of the bottom roots as you can, and make a hole wide enough to get as much of the side roots as you can.
 And then simply lift out the plant from the bottom, dig a hole in its new spot, and move it.
 Voila!
 For most plants, it really is that simple.
 And gardeners move plants around their yards all the time.

-There are a few plants that are difficult to move around because they have a very long root system that is challenging to dig up.
-However, only a small amount of native plants have this challenge.
-Plants like Rattlesnake Master have a long single root that looks like carrot.
+A few plants are difficult to move around, many because they have a long root system that is challenging to dig up.
 Plants with this type of long root are great for withstanding drought (they store up water in their carrot-root) but are not easy to move since that single root is so long and easy to disturb.
-But these carrot-like plants are the exception.
-Most other plants like Coneflower, Golden Alexander, or American Beautyberry have roots that are easily moved around.
+This long carrot root is called a taproot.
+However, only a limited number of native plants have this challenge.

 These obedient plants were dug up by a neighbor and gifted one spring—for free!